cloud-gov/federalist.18f.gov/pages/how-federalist-works/how-builds-work.md

 ### Hugo version

-When building a Federalist site using Hugo, the version of Hugo for building your site must be specified in a `.hugo-verson` file located in your repository's root directory.
+When building a Federalist site using Hugo, the desired version of Hugo for building your site must be specified in a `.hugo-verson` file located in your repository's root directory.
 ```markdown
 .hugo-version: